CPS-Innovation/prosecute-a-case-prototype/docs/review-and-case-sharing-kickoff.md

 3. Update the review flow so it clearly explains what will happen as a result of submitting the review - for example, that it will notify the advocate the case has been reviewed, with a link to go and look at it
 4. Design a first stab mock-up of what a defendant service might look like
 5. Design a first stab mock-up of what an advocate view might look like
+6. Design a first stab mock-up of what the case looks like after a review has been submitted (use Rebekah’s Claude mock-up as inspo)

 ## Scenarios